-I’m trying to think of another famous figure or actor who’s passed away recently that’s affected me or saddened me the way Williams’ passing has, and I can’t really come up with one that even comes close.
-Certainly the recent passings of Paul Walker, Philip Seymour Hoffman, and Michael Jackson were very sad, but speaking to my own personal upbringing I wasn’t nearly as connected to them as I was with ole Robin.
-This may be the most “personal” celebrity death that has occurred in my lifetime so far, and even being so far removed as “simply a fan” and not bearing any close familial or friendship relationship with the man, I feel a heavy heart reminiscing about watching Williams fighting mutant plants while he tried to save his friends or giving peptalks ripe with worldly wisdom to a youthful Matt Damon.
+I’m trying to think of another famous figure or actor who’s passed away recently that’s affected or saddened me the way Williams’ passing has, and I can’t think of one that comes close.
+The recent passings of Paul Walker, Philip Seymour Hoffman, and Michael Jackson were sad, but speaking to my own personal upbringing I wasn’t nearly as connected to them as I was with ole Robin.
+This may be the most “personal” celebrity death that has occurred in my lifetime so far, and even being so far removed as “a fan” and not bearing any close familial or friendship relationship with the man, I feel a heavy heart reminiscing about Williams fighting mutant plants while trying to save his friends or giving peptalks to a youthful Matt Damon.
 I can only imagine how his immediate family, friends, and colleagues feel.

 That brings me to my second and equally important point with this essay regarding the nature of and circumstances surrounding the man’s death, circumstances that make his passing hit even closer to home for me.
 Like other public figures before him, including arguably the most infamous example in Grunge-rock legend Kurt Cobain’s self-inflicted death by firearm in 1994, Robin Williams passed away at his own hand.
 He willingly chose to “opt out” as they say and take his own life, ending everything once and for all.
 He will now become yet another statistic in the increasingly recognized data files of mental health victims, suicide causalities, and yes, emotionally tortured celebrities whose fame and talent were in the end little comfort to face such mental anguish and despair.